exercism/python/CONTRIBUTING.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3️⃣ &nbsp;&nbsp;&nbsp;&nbsp;Contributions from our [help wanted][help-wanted] issue list,
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 4️⃣ &nbsp;&nbsp;&nbsp;&nbsp;Larger (_and previously agreed-upon_) contributions from recent & regular (_within the last 6 months_) contributors.

-When in doubt, &nbsp;📛&nbsp;[Open an issue][open-an-issue]&nbsp;📛&nbsp;.
-We will happily discuss your proposed change. 🐍
+When in doubt,&nbsp;📛&nbsp;[ Open an issue ][open-an-issue]📛&nbsp;.
+We will happily discuss your proposed change.

-But let's talk before you take a whole lot of time or energy implementing anything.
+🐍 &nbsp;_But we should talk before you take a whole lot of time or energy implementing anything._

 <br>